 Do I have to attend my Medical Panel hearing?

 Yes.
 It's important you attend your hearing.

-Cancellation of hearings will cause a delay in resolving your case.
-For WorkCover claims, not attending hearings can lead to suspension of your entitlements.
+Cancellation will require rescheduling of your hearing which will cause a delay in resolving your case.
 If you're unable to attend a hearing, please notify the Medical Panels office immediately.